applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/README.md

 More information
 -----------------

-These materials are primarily being developed by [Greg Caporaso](http://caporasolab.us/people/greg-caporaso/) (@gregcaporaso) at [Northern Arizona University](http://www.nau.edu).
+These materials are primarily being developed by [Greg Caporaso](http://caporasolab.us/people/greg-caporaso/) (GitHub: [@gregcaporaso](https://github.com/gregcaporaso)) at [Northern Arizona University](http://www.nau.edu).
 You can find information on the courses I teach on [my teaching website](http://www.caporasolab.us/teaching) and information on my research and lab on [my lab website](http://www.caporasolab.us).

 See the repository's [contributors page](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/graphs/contributors) for information on who has contributed to the project.